Best Two-Person Inflatable Kayaks Australia 2026

 Should I get a 1-2 person convertible kayak?

-They can range from super cheap (approx $380) right up to a top of the range kayak costing around $2000 or more.
+They can range from super cheap (approx $200) right up to a top-of-the-range kayak costing around $2000 or more.
 While the cheaper kayaks might seem like a bargain, it’s worth spending a little more to get something that will last longer and glide through the water.
 You’re not going to want to use a kayak that’s not enjoyable to paddle.

 Is it easy to paddle inflatable kayaks?

-The best inflatable kayaks feel really similar to hard shell kayaks, gliding easily through the water and tracking well in a straight line.
-Look out for materials like drop-stitch or Tech-Stitch™ that make the kayak’s hull rigid, and if you’re newer to paddling, choose a more stable design that’s wider kayak with lower sides.
+The best inflatable kayaks feel really similar to hard-shell kayaks, gliding easily through the water and tracking well in a straight line.
+Look out for materials like drop-stitch or Tech-Stitch™ that make the kayak’s hull rigid, and if you’re newer to paddling, choose a more stable design that’s a wider kayak with lower sides.

 Are hard and inflatable kayaks very different?

 An inflatable kayak inflates and deflates so it can be packed away into a smaller package for storage and transport, whereas a hard shell can’t be made any smaller (unless it’s a packable hard shell, which we haven’t reviewed here).
-Hard shells have traditionally delivered superior performance on the water and still do outperform cheaper, less rigid inflatables, however inflatable kayaks using drop-stitch or Tech-Stitch™ can seriously rival the performance of a hard shell.
+Hard shells have traditionally delivered superior performance on the water and still outperform cheaper, less rigid inflatables.
+Inflatable kayaks using drop-stitch or Tech-Stitch™ can seriously rival the performance of a hard shell.

 Is it easy to set up an inflatable kayak?